 All new families will have been encouraged to have a Non-Prejudicial Visit (NPV) to view the school in action and gain relevant information on how we would meet specific needs.
+We also provide general open events for prospective parents and carers.
 Upon being offered a place an information pack is sent to parents with all relevant and up to date information on the school.
 All school events are notified to parents by letter and are available on the school website/ Facebook page and reminders sent via the Parent App.
 A termly newsletter highlights any upcoming dates.
 We hold many events in school to provide help, guidance and support to parents and these will be highlighted to parents where relevant.

 As a school we aim to ensure we are available to discuss issues and concerns with parents and carers as and when needs arise, however if a named person is not available a message will be taken and responded to as soon as possible.
 Parents and carers can make an appointment to see a member of staff if they feel a meeting is required.
 This will be diarised at a mutually convenient time.
-Whilst we operate an 'Open Door' policy, we do need to be mindful of the teaching and learning needs of our pupils.
-Should a parent or carer arrive unannounced, we will do our best to accommodate a meeting with the most appropriate member of staff available.
+Whilst we try to facilitate an 'Open Door' policy, we do need to be mindful of the teaching and learning needs of our pupils and prior diarised appointments.
+Should a parent or carer arrive unannounced, we will do our best to arrange a meeting within the next 48 hours with the most appropriate person.